General Imaging

-General Imaging was a manufacturer of digital cameras headquartered in Torrance, California, established in 2006 by Hiroshi "Hugh" Komiya, a former executive of Olympus Corporation.
+General Imaging was a manufacturer of digital cameras headquartered in Torrance, California, United States, established in 2006 by Hiroshi "Hugh" Komiya, a former executive of Olympus Corporation.
 General Imaging sold their cameras internationally under the General Electric name, used under license.
 General Imaging was licensed to manufacture and sell their cameras under the AgfaPhoto name in Japan.
-On October 5, 2015General Imaging filed for bankruptcy.
+On October 5, 2015, General Imaging filed for bankruptcy.

 Products

 A Series

 The entry-level GE-branded digital cameras are designed for first-time buyers and those upgrading from first-generation digital cameras.
 Models in this series are powered by two AA alkaline batteries.

 A730

-The A730 is an inexpensive point-and-shoot GE-branded 7 megapixel camera.
+The A730 is an inexpensive point-and-shoot GE-branded 7-megapixel camera.
 It has a 3X optical zoom and a 4.5X digital zoom.
 The screen is a LTPS TFT, 153,600 pixel, 2.5 inch, color LCD.
 ISO Sensitivity is Auto, ISO 80/100/200/400/800/1600.
-Internal memory is 26MB.
-A SD/SDHC slot supports up to a 4GB memory card.
+Internal memory is 26 MB.
+A SD/SDHC slot supports up to a 4 GB memory card.
 Power is by two AA batteries, alkaline or NiMH recommended.